joshdoe/gvsbuild/README.md

 1. Clone [this repository](https://github.com/wingtk/gvsbuild) to _C:\gtk-build\github\gvsbuild_ It contains the build script, project files and patches.

-1. Now start a command-line window as a regular user.
-Go to the _gvsbuild_ directory and start building with the script.
+1. Now start a command-line window as a regular user (`Command Prompt` is easiest, but `MSYS2` shell works as well if you add Git and Python to the `PATH`.
+Go to the _gvsbuild_ directory you cloned and start building with the script.
 For example, to build 32-bit GTK+ 3 and its dependencies, run:

     ```
     cd C:\gtk-build\github\gvsbuild